jfvilas/plugin-kwirth-log/README.md

     )
     ```

+2. Label your catalog-info according to one of these two startegies:

-2. Add `backstage.io/kubernetes-id` annotation to your `catalog-info.yaml` for the entities deployed to Kubernetes whose logs you want to be 'viewable' on Backstage.
+- **Strategy 1: one-to-one**.
+Add `backstage.io/kubernetes-id` annotation to your `catalog-info.yaml` for the entities deployed to Kubernetes you want to work with on Backstage.
 This is the same annotation that the Kubernetes core plugin uses, so, maybe you already have added it to your components.
+Exmaple:

     ```yaml
     metadata:
       annotaations:
-        backstage.io/kubernetes-id: entity-name
+        backstage.io/kubernetes-id: entity001
     ```

+- **Strategy 2: use selectors**.
+Add `backstage.io/kubernetes-label-selector` annotation to your `catalog-info.yaml` for the entities you want to work with.
+This is the same annotation that the Kubernetes core plugin uses, so, maybe you already have added it to your components.
+The label selector value follows Kubernetes [label selector semantics](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
+Example:

+    ```yaml
+    metadata:
+      annotaations:
+        backstage.io/kubernetes-id: 'app=core,artifact=backend'
+    ```

 3. Add proper **labels** to your Kubernetes objects so Backstage can *link* forward and backward the Backstage entities with the Kubernetes objects.
 To do this, you need to add `labels` to your Kubernetes YAML objects (please, don't get confused: **annotations in Backstage YAML, labels in Kubernetes YAML**).

+- ***VERY IMPORTANT NOTE:*** If you opted for using label selectors **you have nothing new to add to your pods**.

+- If you use labels (no label selectors), please note that the kubernetes-id label is **on the deployment** and on the **spec pod template** also.
 This is an example of a typical Kubernetes deployment with the required label:

     ```yaml
     apiVersion: apps/v1